 The best time to harvest calendula flowers is in the morning, after the dew has dried.
 They’re fresh, opening towards the sun, and don’t have wet petals.
 You also want to collect the blossoms when they’re half-open, because soon after this point, they begin to open more, and move past their prime medicinal time, where the petals begin to wither.

 Now, if you don’t harvest the flower blooms, they’ll simply die back on their own, and go to seed.
 If you want to collect the seeds to plant next season, monitor the flowers and collect the ripe seeds when they’ve turned brown, not green.
-Pop seeds into a brown paper bag, write the date and what’s inside on the bag, then they’re ready to store!
-Hang the brown paper bag somewhere out of the way, preferably in a dark, dry place at room temperature.
+Pop the seeds into a brown paper bag, write the date and what’s inside on it, then store them somewhere dry and out of the way – preferably in a dark, dry place at room temperature – to use when ready!

 2. Dry the Flowers